 As the area is ancestral land, CExCI is required to obtain a FPIC from the tribal group prior to the grant of the EP.
-Considerable delays have been experienced with the NCIP in moving this process forward.
+Considerable delays have been experienced in moving this process forward.
 In the meantime, a deadline imposed by the MGB to complete this process has not been met.
-A letter requesting for the extension of the deadline remains pending.
+With the prevailing condition in the area, the Company may decide not to pursue the EXPA.